 Ms Sugahspank!, as you all know, is one of the best voices around town, but what you may missing is her unique vintage style and inspiring blog.
-After a lumbago, many cancelled dates from both ends, due to concerts, work and, well, life, I finally had the chance to visit Georgia Kalafati in her can’t-miss-the-view apartment in Piraues.
-Born and bred by the sea, with just a year and a half of singing lessons, the girl can surelly sing and she styles it up rather nicelly.
-Over several cups of coffee and macaroons, with the sea right on our feet, I had the chance to find out she is one of the most interesting people I ‘ve had the chance of photoshooting.
-Stories that could turn themselves into best selling novels, amazing dresses, really old books and several great fidings from antiques stores… are all dancing along her mesmerizing voice.
+After a lubago, many cancelled dates from both ends, due to concerts, work and, well, life, I finally had the chance to visit Georgia Kalafati in her can’t miss the view apartment in Piraues.
+Born and bred by the sea, with just a year of singing lessons, the girl can surely sing and she styles it up rather nicely.
+Over several cups of coffee and macaroons, with the sea right on our feet, I had the chance to find out she is one of the most interesting people I ‘ve had the chance of photo shooting.
+Stories that could turn themselves into best selling novels, amazing dresses, really old books and several great findings from antiques stores later, here she is!

 How would you describe your personal style?

 It’s hard to say, every 3 to 4 years I change my style completely.
 I used to be really into grunge and my style followed, after that I switched to hip-hop, baggy jeans and rasta hair style, then I went through an avant garde Japanese phase, again switched back to hip-hop 70s style and lately I am inspired by the 20s, 40s and 50s.

 Wow, you used to have rasta hair?
 How did they come off?

 I used to have it like this twice in the past.
 The first time, I cut them off, and was left with really short Afro hair, which looked so nice.
 The second time, slowly, but diligently, I untangled them.
 It took a lot of effort, trust me.